GluuFederation/docs-gluu-server-prod/docs/source/operation/custom-design.md

 ## Custom oxTrust Logout Page Example Using Kubernetes ConfigMaps

-This guide will show examples of how to customize HTML pages and CSS in oxTrust for Gluu Server EE.
+This guide will show examples of how to customize HTML pages and CSS in oxTrust for Gluu Server cloud native edition.

 Here's the screenshot of default oxTrust logout page.